ThatYoungEngineer/ThatYoungEngineer/README.md

 - 👋 Hi, I’m Muhammad Talha @ThatYoungEngineer.
 - 👀 I’m interested in software development.
-- 🌱 I’m currently learning PHP and Python.
+- 🌱 I’m currently learning PHP and JS.
-- 💞️ I’m looking to collaborate on projects based on back-end development.
+- 💞️ I’m looking to collaborate on projects based on full stack development.
-- 📫 I'm reachable at @taltude49@gmail.com
+- 📫 I'm reachable at @muhammad.talhaah@gmail.com

 <!---
 ThatYoungEngineer/ThatYoungEngineer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.